wzy0730/minimal-dataset/README.md

 The WBC images of tri-classification in the WBCs dataset: https://aistudio.baidu.com/aistudio/datasetdetail/93225.

-The WBC images of tri-classification in the WBCs dataset: https://aistudio.baidu.com/aistudio/datasetdetail/93224.
+The WBC images of quad-classification in the WBCs dataset: https://aistudio.baidu.com/aistudio/datasetdetail/93224.